Mark Ming-Cheng Cheng, PhD

 (12/23/2013) Dr. Cheng received Grant Boost Award to work on lithium ion battery test.

 (2/20/2014) Jinho's paper "In-situ Monitoring Electrochemical Processes in Batteries Using Vibrating Microcantilevers" was selected for Lecture presentation at 2014 IEEE International Frequency Control Symposium (IFCS).
-The paper was nominated for the best paper award.
+The paper was nominated for the best student paper award.
 Congratulations!